amar771/DataGenerator-uni-db1/README.md

 # Data Generator

-Generates .txt data for MS Access database
+Quick script that generates .txt data for MS Access database.
+Not really reusable.